From social media to content marketing: "We have to stop thinking from the channel!"

 Wealth

 Another advantage is that you will never say: I don't know what to write.
-The ever-changing combination of topics, protagonists, formats and channels gives you an inexhaustible potential of "content".
-Don't be afraid of getting bored.
-The story of the poor girl who falls in love with a prince has already been told a million times.
+The ever-changing combination of topics, protagonists, formats, and channels gives you an inexhaustible potential for "content."
+Don't worry that it will get boring.
+The story of the poor girl who falls in love with a prince has been told a million times before.
 And people never tire of hearing it!

 Many channels

-With this approach, you can also throw the nice (but completely absurd) idea of "reducing the channels" in the bin.
-I hear that again and again.
-That's wrong.
-The opposite is the case!
-You don't need to communicate via fewer channels, you need to communicate via more channels.
-At least if the formats allow it.
-The problem with channel thinking is that you want to develop your own content for each individual channel.
-And you have to - of course, if you think in terms of the channel.
-But if you think in terms of content, then you develop the content first - and if you already have it, what's wrong with distributing it across every possible channel?
-You must really want to do this.
+With this approach, you can also throw the nice (but completely absurd) idea of "channel reduction" in the trash.
+I hear this over and over again.
+It's wrong.
+The opposite is true!
+You don't need to communicate through fewer channels, you need to communicate through more channels.
+At least when the formats allow it.
+The problem with channel thinking is that you want to develop separate content for each individual channel.
+And you have to—of course, if you think in terms of channels.
+But if you think in terms of content, then you develop the content first—and once you have it, what's to stop you from distributing it across every possible channel?
+You should be keen to do so.

-If you have designed the content correctly, you will also realize that it is not only good for Facebook!
+If you have designed your content correctly, you will also notice that it is not only good for Facebook!
 How could it be otherwise!
-If you have developed relevant topics for your target groups, it would be downright absurd, indeed downright wasteful, to offer it only on Facebook.
-There it has a lifespan of a few days, sometimes even just hours, and often only a small percentage of your fans see it.
+If you have developed relevant topics your target groups, it would be downright absurd, even a waste, to only offer it on Facebook.
+There, it has a lifespan of a few days, sometimes even just hours, and often only a small percentage of your fans see it.
 No!
-Take the content and distribute it via every other channel possible.
+Take the content and distribute it across every other channel possible.
 It doesn't matter if it's offline!

 Mirko Lange